rangat/whAnalysis/README.md

 ### Run

-To run our tagger run the command below.
+To run our tagger, run the command below.
 It will create a new file in your current directory with the tagged json.

 ```bash
 python tagger.py relative/dir/to/data.json